GoogleCloudPlatform/cloud-logging-data-source-plugin/README.md

 1. With Grafana restarted, navigate to `Configuration -> Data sources` (or the route `/datasources`)
 2. Click "Add data source"
 3. Select "Google Cloud Logging"
-4. Provide credentials in a JWT file, either by using the file selector or pasting the contents of the file.
+4. Provide credentials from your JWT file, either by uploading it using the file selector or by pasting its contents directly into the designated field
-5. Click "Save & test" to test that logs can be queried from Cloud Logging.
+5. Click "Save & test" to test that logs can be queried from Cloud Logging

 ![image info](https://github.com/GoogleCloudPlatform/cloud-logging-data-source-plugin/blob/main/src/img/cloud_logging_config.png?raw=true)